Kaos599/mini-metro-js/README.md

 - **Draw-to-Connect Gameplay**: Intuitively create and modify metro lines just like in the original game.
 - **Procedural City Growth**: Dynamic station spawning ensures every session presents a new logistical challenge.
 - **Shape-Based Routing**: Passengers find their own way through your network based on their destination shape.
-- **Weekly Upgrades**: Survive the week to choose between vital assets—new lines, locomotives, carriages, or tunnels.
+- **Weekly Upgrades**: Survive the week to choose between vital assets new lines, locomotives, carriages, or tunnels.

 ### 🎮 Game Modes
 | Mode | Description |